fraunhofer-isi-buildings/FLEX/README.md

 In the "doc" folder, you can find the working paper that comprehensively introduces the FLEX modeling suite.
 Until it is published, we suggest to use the following citation:

-> Yu, S.; Mascherbauer, P.; Haupt, T.; Skrona, K.; Rickmann, H.; Kochański, M.; Kranzl, L.; (2023).
+> Yu, S.; Mascherbauer, P.; Haupt, T.; Skrona, K.; Rickmann, H.; Kochański, M.; Kranzl, L.; (2024).
-Modeling households’ behavior, energy system operation, and interaction in the energy community.
-(Working Paper)
+Modeling households’ behavior, energy system operation, andinteraction in the energy community. doi: 10.2139/ssrn.4992581

 ## Lisence